qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/cartography.rst

        |328|
      - ``FORCE_RASTER``
-     - [enumeration]
+     - [boolean]

        Default: False
-     - forces all the items in the map to be rasterized.
+     - Forces all the items in the map to be rasterized.
        This parameter takes precedence over the ``FORCE_VECTOR`` parameter.
    * - **Append georeference information**
      - ``GEOREFERENCE``